iron316/dotfiles/README.md

-## this repository is tetsu's dotofiles
+## this repository is tetsu's dotfiles